1. Elizabeth El Itreby, "Ritual and Re-Creation in the N-Town Cycle." 1985.

 15. Stephanie Lundeen.
 "Performance in Medieval English Poetry."
 2008.

-16. Kevin Caliendo, Assistant Professor (TT), director of Honors Program, Rose State College, Midwest City, OK.
+16. Kevin Caliendo, Professor (TT), director of Honors Program, Rose State College, Midwest City, OK.
 "Diplomatic Solutions: Land Use in Anglo-Saxon Charters."
 2014.